A 402 Is a Price, Not a Wall

 The most capable machines we've ever built, stuck parsing your HTML.

 Frontier models are doing pizza-delivery work — parsing HTML, re-sorting tables, padding chatbot replies.
-The model providers bill by the token, so they don't mind.
-The fix isn't a bigger model, it's the input you feed it.
-And from the customer's seat: if your agent burns $4 in tokens to find the best deal, an unoptimized store is subsidizing its own negligence with your token budget.
+The fix isn't a bigger model, it's the input.
+And from the customer's seat: if your agent burns $4 finding a deal, an unoptimized store is subsidizing its negligence with your token budget.

 x402 Agent Payments on Solana